Where to Find an International Teaching Position?

 Recruitment agencies' websites.

-1. Word of mouth / Networking: Use social media to get the word out that you’re looking for a new position.
+1. Word of mouth / Networking: Use social media, including LinkedIn and Facebook to get the word out that you’re looking for a new position.
 Don’t be shy, but rather use your network to your advantage and ask for their help.
 You can always pay it forward when someone reaches out to you for information on your schools (past and present) or asks for help finding their next job.

 2. Specific school websites: This is a precise but time-consuming way to find the right position for you.
 Think of a country or city where you’d like to work; search for international schools there, and look for their “Careers”, “Employment” or “Job Opportunities” page.
 Many schools require you to complete their application form online, which could include a series of long-answer questions.
 My recommendation is to save the questions and your answers in a Google doc, thus making this process faster for each subsequent school application.